gunjan-sharma2020/reflections/sprint-1/my-reflections-sprint-1.md

-# Setup new Repo & Create Blog
+# Setup Repo & Create Blog

 ### Reflect on this activity.
 When did you feel frustrated?